rh-messaging/activemq-artemis-operator/docs/OLM-integration.md

 ## Building the operator

-In the activemq-artemis-operator directory issue the following command:
+In the amq-broker-operator directory issue the following command:

 ```bash
 make